woonsanko/hippo-davstore-demo/README.md

 - Visit http://localhost:8080/site/news.
 - Click on a new article link.
-- The photo inside the article was retrieved from the backend WebDAV server through ```VFSDataStore``` component.
+- The photo inside the article was retrieved from the backend (WebDAV or SFTP) server through ```VFSDataStore``` component.
-- You can see some logs in the WsgiDAV server.
+- You can see some logs in the WsgiDAV server when it's used.

 ### Visit CMS ("Content Authoring") to upload binary images / assets (e.g, pdfs)